Online Therapy across Delaware, Pennsylvania, & Maryland

 Therapy in your slippers?
 Hell yes!
 Therapy while driving?
 Hard no.

-Online therapy can be cozy and convenient—but it still needs to be a space where you can actually drop in.
-That means a few non-negotiables: sessions can’t happen while you’re driving, walking through the grocery store, or trying to finish up those PowerPoint slides for you 2 o’clock meeting today.
+Online therapy can make getting the support you need a lot easier - AND it still needs to be a space where you can actually drop in.
+That means a few non-negotiables for me: sessions can’t happen while you’re actively driving, walking through the grocery store, or trying to meal-prep for dinner.

 What if therapy didn’t have to be one more overwhelming thing on your to-do list?